OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/datasource.md

 * When accessing a datasource for the first time, the specification is cleared after the method execution completes.

 ## Read-Write Separation
-Enable read-write separation by setting `spring.datasource.dynamic.read-write-separation=true`.
+Enable read-write separation by setting `spring.datasource.dynamic.mode=read-write-separation`.

 In a multi-datasource configuration, the first datasource is treated as the primary (write) database, and others as read-only databases.
 The routing rules are as follows:
 * **Transactional Operations**: Access the primary database.